Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Expiration date: June 15, 2026

-Check your expiration date: It’s printed on the front of your CHL card.
+How to check: The expiration date is printed on the front of your CHL card.

-No grace period exists.
+There is no grace period.
 If your CHL expires:

-- ❌ You cannot legally carry concealed (even for 1 day)
+- You cannot legally carry concealed — not even for one day

-- ❌ Carrying with an expired CHL = carrying without a license (Class A misdemeanor)
+- Carrying with an expired CHL is the same as carrying without a license (Class A misdemeanor)

-Best practice: Apply 60 days before expiration to account for processing delays.
+Best practice: Apply 60 days before your expiration date.
+This gives extra time in case of processing delays.

 Oregon CHL Renewal Requirements